An efficient Monte Carlo method for valid prior-free possibilistic statistical inference: Background

 In words, a valid IM assigns possibility $\leq \alpha$ to true hypotheses at rate $\leq \alpha$ as a function of data $Z$.
 This gives the IM its ``inferential weight''---\eqref{eq:valid.alt} implies that $\uPi_{z}(H)$ is not expected to be small when $H$ is true, so one is inclined to doubt the truthfulness of a hypothesis $H$ if $\uPi_{z}(H)$ is small.
 Third, the above property ensures that the possibilistic IM is safe from false confidence \citep{balch.martin.ferson.2017, martin.nonadditive, martin.belief2024}, unlike all default-prior Bayes and fiducial solutions.
-An even stronger, {\em uniform-in-hypotheses} version of \eqref{eq:valid.alt} holds, which offers opportunities for the data analyst to do more with the IM than test prespecified hypotheses \citep{cella.martin.probing}.
-For further details about possibilistic IMs' properties, including de~Finetti-style no-sure-loss properties, its connection to Bayesian/fiducial inference, etc, see \citet{martin.partial2, martin.partial3, martin.isipta2023}.
+An even stronger, {\em uniform} version of \eqref{eq:valid.alt} holds, which offers opportunities for the data analyst to do more with the IM than test pre-specified hypotheses \citep{cella.martin.probing}.
+See \citet{martin.partial2, martin.partial3, martin.isipta2023, reimagined} for further details about IMs' properties, including connections to Bayesian/fiducial inference.

-In a Bayesian analysis, inference is based on summaries of the posterior distribution, e.g., posterior probabilities of scientifically relevant hypotheses, expectations of loss/utility functions, etc. All of these summaries boil down to integration involving the probability density function that determines the posterior.
-Virtually the same statement holds for the possibilistic IM: the lower--upper probability pairs for scientific relevant hypotheses, lower--upper expectations of loss/utility functions \citep{imdec}, etc.~involve optimization of the possibility contour $\pi_z$.
-More precisely, the proper calculus for possibilistic reasoning is Choquet integration \citep[e.g.][App.~C]{lower.previsions.book}, which goes as follows.
-If $h: \TT \to \RR$ is a non-negative function, then the Choquet integral with respect to the possibility measure $\uPi_z$ is defined as
+In a Bayesian analysis, inference is based on summaries of the posterior distribution, e.g., probabilities of relevant hypotheses, expectations of loss/utility functions, etc. All of these summaries boil down to integration involving the posterior density function.
+Virtually the same statement holds for the possibilistic IM: the lower--upper probability pairs for relevant hypotheses, lower--upper expectations of loss/utility functions \citep{imdec}, etc., involve optimization of the IM's possibility contour $\pi_z$.
+More precisely, the calculus underlying possibilistic reasoning is {\em Choquet integration} \citep[see, e.g.,][Appendix~C]{lower.previsions.book}.
+The specific details (see Appendix~\ref{A:primer}) aren't directly relevant to the developments here, so it suffices to say Choquet integration relies heavily on optimization.
+This observation has two important consequences: first, from the foundational point of view, compared to Bayes and other probabilistic frameworks, it's precisely the IM's optimization-driven Choquet integration that ensures validity is achieved; second, from a practical point of view, if reliable possibilistic inference requires optimization of $\pi_z$, then having efficient strategies for evaluating $\pi_z$ is imperative.